ethlo/cloud-gateway/README.md

 ### CorrelationIdHeader

 A filter that injects a correlation-id header in both the request and response headers.
-Upstream servers should use this correlation id to correlate the logs entries.
+Upstream servers should use this correlation-id to correlate the log entries.
 ```yaml
 filters:
 - CorrelationIdHeader
 ```
 The header name can be changed if necessary, by setting the `header-name` argument.
+The default is `X-Correlation-Id`.
 ### TemplateRedirect

 It supports regexp named parameters, otherwise you can also use numeric variables like `{{1}}` and `{{2}}`.
 You also